What’s a Perfect Credit Score Really Worth?

 For instance, if you need to transfer a balance from one card to another and you’re looking for a 0% offer, the best deals require a higher credit score.

-, for instance, offers 0% interest on balance transfers for 18 months but only for people with excellent credit.
+, for instance, usually offers a great introductory APR period but only for people with excellent credit.

 Tip: If you have excellent or perfect credit and need help choosing a card, let MyBankTracker help with comparing card offers.

 Why you shouldn’t settle for a “good” credit score

 While there isn’t much of a dividing line between excellent and perfect credit, the gap between a good score and an excellent one is much wider.

 A good credit score, which would typically be in the 700 to 759 range can still make approval decisions easier but it puts you at a disadvantage where interest rates are concerned.

 Going back to our previous example with the $250,000 mortgage, having a score of 755 would qualify you for a rate of 3.616%.